Hatsune Miku: Development

 Hatsune Miku was the first Vocaloid developed by Crypton Future Media after they handled the release of the Yamaha vocal Meiko and Kaito.
 Miku was intended to be the first of a series of Vocaloids called the "Character Vocal Series" (abbreviated "CV Series"), which included Kagamine Rin/Len and Megurine Luka.
 Each had a particular concept and vocal direction.

-During Miku's development, Crypton decided that to make the product successful not only would a highly appealing voice need to be developed, but the voice needed an image.
-She was originally aimed only at professional producers; the amateur and otaku market had not fully formed yet, and so were not initially considered.
+During Miku's development, Crypton decided to create an illustrated persona to represent the voice.
+The software was initially targeted primarily at professional music producers, as a broader consumer market for vocal synthesizers had not yet emerged.

 The task of coming up with Miku's image went to the manga artist Kei Garō, who was already known from doing art for various doujin artists.
-When Kei designed Miku, his only direction was that she was an android and what her color scheme (based on Yamaha's synthesizer's signature turquoise color) was.
+When Kei designed Miku, his only direction was her color scheme (based on Yamaha's synthesizer's signature turquoise color), and that she was an android.
 Various aspects of her clothing, such as the computer interface on her left sleeve, were based on Yamaha's synthesizers.

 Miku's vocal samples were taken from voice actress Saki Fujita at a controlled pitch and tone.
 Those samples all contain a single Japanese phonic that, when strung together, creates full lyrics and phrases.

 Hatsune Miku was first released on August 31, 2007, as the third commercially sold Vocaloid library.
 Crypton chose to market Miku as "an android diva in the near-future world where songs are lost."
 Hatsune Miku was released for Vocaloid 3 on August 31, 2013, including an English vocal library.